SgtSilvio/gradle-oci/README.md

 ## Why Another Image Builder?

-This plugin does not aim to only be "yet another image builder", but instead tries to solve usability issues of other images builders.
+This plugin does not aim to only be "yet another image builder", but instead tries to solve usability issues of other image builders.

 ### OCI Images as Plain Files

 OCI images are a form of distribution of your application.
 You may know other distribution formats (deb, rpm, some zip/tar); all of them are just plain files with some metadata.
-The same applies to OCI images which consist of filesystem layers (tar files) and metadata (json files).
+The same applies to OCI images: they consist of filesystem layers (tar files) and metadata (json files).

 The problem here is that most image builders hide these files from the user.
 This creates multiple usability issues.